vk-cs/terraform-provider-vkcs/docs/resources/vkcs_keymanager_secret.md

 ---
 layout: "vkcs"
-page_title: "VKCS: keymanager_secret_v1"
+page_title: "vkcs: keymanager_secret"
 description: |-
-  Manages a V1 Barbican secret resource within OpenStack.
+  Manages a key secret resource within VKCS.
 ---

 # vkcs\_keymanager\_secret

-Manages a V1 Barbican secret resource within OpenStack.
+Manages a key secret resource within VKCS.

 ~> **Important Security Notice** The payload of this resource will be stored *unencrypted* in your Terraform state file. **Use of this resource for production